2023 Most Popular Child Development & Family Studies Associate Degree Schools in Ohio

 Our analysis found Columbus State Community College to be the most popular school for human development and family studies students who want to pursue a associate degree in Ohio.
 Columbus State is a very large public school located in the city of Columbus.

-The in-demand associate degree programs at Bowling Green State University - Firelands helped the school earn the #2 place on this year’s ranking of the most popular human development and family studies schools in Ohio.
-Located in the rural area of Huron, BGSU-Firelands is a public college with a small student population.
+A rank of #2 on this year’s list means Bowling Green State University - Firelands is a great place for human development and family studies students working on their associate degree.
+Located in the rural area of Huron, BGSU-Firelands is a public school with a small student population.

 Human Development majors at Lakeland take out an average of $25,316 in student loans while working on their Associate Degree.

-Read full report on Human Development & Family Studies at Lakeland Community College
+Full Human Development & Family Studies at Lakeland Community College Report

 Read full report on Human Development & Family Studies at Eastern Gateway Community College

-Ohio University - Southern Campus came in at #7 in this year’s edition of the Most Popular Child Development & Family Studies Associate Degree Schools in Ohio ranking.
-OHIO Southern is a small public school located in the midsize suburb of Ironton.
+Ohio University - Lancaster Campus ranked #7 on this year’s Most Popular Child Development & Family Studies Associate Degree Schools in Ohio list.
+OHIO Lancaster is a small public school located in the rural area of Lancaster.

 While working on their Associate Degree, human development majors at OHIO Southern accumulate an average of around $14,076 in student debt.

-Read full report on Human Development & Family Studies at Ohio University - Lancaster Campus
+Read full report on Human Development & Family Studies at Ohio University - Southern Campus

 Explore all the Most Popular Human Development & Family Studies Schools in the Great Lakes Area or other specific states within that region.